Skip to content

 Tasks

 A task allows you to schedule a job or run a web app.
-It lets you configure dependencies, resources, ports, and more.
-Tasks can be distributed and run on clusters.
+Tasks can be distributed and can forward ports.

 Define a configuration